vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/10_snehAdarakramaH.md

 constituent part, according to *Śabdenduśekhara*, which has the following note—

-&gt; nanu mārtaṇḍa ityatra mārtaśabdāntyāc takārākāraḥ sa &gt; ādiryasyetyanyapadārtho durlabha iti cenna \| ekasminneva &gt; samudāyatvāropeṇa tadavayavatvāropeṇa ca tadupapatteḥ \|\|
+> nanu mārtaṇḍa ityatra mārtaśabdāntyāc takārākāraḥ sa
+> ādiryasyetyanyapadārtho durlabha iti cenna \| ekasminneva
+> samudāyatvāropeṇa tadavayavatvāropeṇa ca tadupapatteḥ \|\|

 This verse is quoted in *Parāśaramādhava* (Ācāra, p.
 297), which adds the following notes:—The compound ‘*pūrvākṣaraḥ*’ is to be expounded as